WELCOME HOME

 In 2024, we helped 5,132 people who were homeless return to stable, safe, long-term housing.

 But on any given night, there are still more than 1,000 people in Orange, Osceola and Seminole counties who have no choice but to sleep on our streets, in their cars, or in the woods.
 Our region's emergency shelters are routinely full, and the average two-bedroom apartment (at $2,206 a month) is beyond their reach, even though many of them are working.
 Over 40% of this unsheltered population is made up of children and people age 55 and older.
-The fastest growing population?

-With your support, we can help them.
+With your support, we can help them find a safe, dignified alternative to sleeping on our streets.

 Our Vision